Title: Emergency Rations #EdTechRations

 Publish date: March 2017

-Available: Paper and eBook editions are available for order March 2017.
+Available: Paper and Kindle editions are available March, 2017.

 “What’s so important we can’t leave it at home?”